Kecbm/Kecbm/README.md

 # 👋🏽 Hello, I'm Klecianny

-I focus my efforts on driving code quality and leading innovative initiatives, such as encouraging the use of Codeium AI.
-I actively share knowledge through articles on the Br24 blog and on my Dev.to profile.
+I focus my efforts on driving code quality and leading innovative initiatives, such as encouraging the use of AI.
+I actively share knowledge through articles on my Dev.to profile.
 Outside of the technological world, I cycle to stay healthy.
 My journey is one of continuous learning and collaboration in the development community.

 <br>
 <br>